DrDeLaBill/monitoring_module/README.md

     - speed - pump speed (in milliliters per hour)
     - logid - last log id in server DB
     - clr - remove old log
+    - pwr - permission to turn on the pump